Can I operate my Bravo with its cover open?

 "The duplicator cover is open.
 Shut the top cover to continue" Received this error but the cover IS closed.
 The reflective sticker on the tinted cover may have come off or is out of place.
 If you open the lid and look where it hinges to the Bravo ...

 Filter Failed message appears in print queue.
 Eddie or LX Series Printer is not printing.
-Ventura, Catalina, Big Sur, Monterey and Sonoma require new drivers (Mac).
+Ventura, Catalina, Big Sur, Monterey, Sonoma and Sequoia require new drivers (Mac).

 Try these steps in order.
 1. Install the latest version.
 Occasionally, the driver will be corrupted after an OS update.
 Download the latest version from the products download page.
 You can find the latest software for your product at the location ...